SonarSource/sonar-custom-rules-examples/README.md

-# sonar-custom-rules-examples
+# Sonar Custom Rules Examples

-Shows how to bootstrap a project to write custom rules for Java, JS, PHP, Cobol, RPG
+This repository contains project examples you can directly clone to bootstrap your own project to write custom rules for Java, JavaScript, PHP, RPG and soon for Cobol.

+Related documentation is there: http://docs.sonarqube.org/display/DEV/Adding+Coding+Rules+using+Java